 - Remember to initial and sign page 2 of the transfer disclosure statement.

 - Section D- Certification: Certification from the seller that smoke detectors are installed in accordance with regulations and the water heater complies with applicable law.

 - Agent's Inspection Disclosure: If you are represented by a real estate agent, your listing agent will complete the agent's inspection disclosure.
 A buyer's agent will complete a separate section.
 Under no circumstances should an agent ever check the box that says there are no items for disclosure.
 There are always items to disclose.

 - Agents are often advised not to diagnose the problem or deficiency but should state it in simple terms.
 For example, if there are black spots in a shower, the agent does not know for certain if it is mold, and it should be disclosed as black spots.

 - Note that real estate agents should disclose only what they observe.
 Agents are required by law to walk the property and note everything they see, even if it's a crack in the sidewalk.

 - Sellers sign page 3.
 Listing and buyer agents sign page 3.
 Buyers initial and sign the receipt.

-We often see agents trying to submit additional disclosures near closing that are not required.
+Agents often try to submit additional disclosures near closing that are not required.
 The most common are the Water Heater and Smoke Detector Statement of Compliance and the Carbon Monoxide Detector Notice, which are included in the TDS on page 2 and therefore redundant.